dfinity/motoko/doc/md/writing-motoko/mutable-state.md

 ### Allocate a mutable array with dynamic size

-To allocate mutable arrays of non-constant size, use the `Array_init` primitive and supply an initial value:
+To allocate mutable arrays of non-constant size, use the `Array.init` base library function and supply an initial value:

 ``` motoko no-repl
 func init<T>(size : Nat,  x : T) : [var T]